hahahaha123567/hello-world/README.md

-This is a noob learning how to use GitHub
+I wrote them when I am a noob student.